Introduction

 Tips:

-Initially, on a new spreadsheet input the data or open an excel file to find the sum, average, etc. For an example I have opened a file for ABC STORE and have used multiple subtotal functions.
+Initially, on a new spreadsheet, input the data or open an excel file to find the Sum, average, etc. For example, I have opened a file for ABC STORE and have used multiple subtotal functions.

 From the screenshot, I have used: